abemscac/pies-doc/docs/introduction.md

 ## How Can Pies Doc Help You?

 Pies Doc explains the fundamentals!
-Instead of digging into the source code and show you something extremely raw, this handbook emphasizes the part that relates to developers the most — the API itself.
+Instead of digging into the source code and showing you something extremely raw, this handbook emphasizes the part that relates to developers the most — the API itself.

-By learning how to use API correctly and the theory behind it, you will not only be able to identify what is anti-pattern, but also significantly reduce the bugs and strange workarounds brought by inappropriate API usage.
+By learning how to use the API correctly and the theory behind it, you will not only be able to identify anti-patterns, but also significantly reduce the bugs and strange workarounds brought by inappropriate API usage.

-**Never underestimate the power of the fundamentals!** Although "to learn the fundamentals well" may not sound very cool and appealing, it is in fact an indispensable element for being able to comprehend more advanced knowledge.
+**Never underestimate the power of the fundamentals!** Although "learn the fundamentals well" may not sound very cool and appealing, it is in fact an indispensable element for being able to comprehend more advanced knowledge.

 ## Why Pies Doc?